 The material is subject to major or continuing disturbance, due to factors including, but not limited to, accessibility or, under certain circumstances, vibration or air erosion.

-Presumed Asbestos Containing Material (PACM) – Building materials that potentially contain asbestos until such a time that the material is tested and found to be non-asbestos containing.
-The material is “presumed” to contain asbestos unless it is demonstrated, in accordance with the standard, that PACM does not contain asbestos.
+Presumed Asbestos Containing Material (PACM) – Building materials that potentially contain asbestos until such time that the material is tested and found to be non-asbestos containing.
+The material is “presumed” to contain asbestos unless it is demonstrated, in accordance with this standard, that PACM does not contain asbestos.

-Preventive measures – Actions taken to reduce disturbance of ACM or otherwise eliminate the reasonable likelihood of the material's becoming damaged or significantly damaged.
+Preventive Measures – Actions taken to reduce disturbance of ACM or otherwise eliminate the reasonable likelihood of the material's becoming damaged or significantly damaged.

 Private Residence – A facility used exclusively for residential purposes containing three or fewer living units.

-Regulated Asbestos Containing Material (RACM) -:
+Regulated Asbestos Containing Material (RACM) – Includes any of the following:

-Friable asbestos material,
+Friable ACM;

-Category I nonfriable ACM that has become friable,
+Category I nonfriable ACM that has become friable;

-Category I nonfriable ACM that will be or has been subjected to sanding, grinding, cutting, or abrading, or
+Category I nonfriable ACM that will be or has been subjected to sanding, grinding, cutting, or abrading; or

 Category II nonfriable ACM that has a high probability of becoming or has become crumbled, pulverized, or reduced to powder by the forces expected to act on the material in the course of demolition or renovation operations.

-Renovation – Altering one or more components of a facility in any manner.
+Renovation –means altering a facility or one or more facility components in any way, including the stripping or removal of ACM from a facility component.
+Operations in which load-supporting structural members are wrecked or taken out are “demolitions.”

-Repair – Overhauling, rebuilding, reconstructing, or reconditioning by sealing patching, enclosing or encapsulating structures or substrates, including encapsulation or other repair of ACM or PACM attached to structures or substrates intended to prevent fiber release.
+Repair – Overhauling, rebuilding, reconstructing, or reconditioning by sealing, patching, enclosing or encapsulating structures or substrates, including encapsulation or other repair of ACM or PACM attached to structures or substrates intended to prevent fiber release.

 Resilient Floor Covering – Floor tile, including asphalt and vinyl floor tile, and sheet vinyl floor covering.